 Manufacturing conferences often have different requirements than standard business events.
 Industrial trade shows may require speakers to participate in panel discussions, facility tours, or technical workshops beyond their keynote presentation.
 Event contracts should specify these additional commitments upfront.

 Travel logistics can be complex for industrial events.
 Many manufacturing conferences occur in locations without major airports, requiring ground transportation from distant cities.
 Speakers may need additional time for facility security clearances if plant tours are included in the program.
-Smart event planners build these factors into speaker agreements and travel budgets.
+Experienced event planners build these factors into speaker agreements and travel budgets.

 Audio-visual requirements often exceed standard conference setups.
 Manufacturing AI presentations frequently include detailed technical diagrams, video footage from production environments, and live demonstrations of AI software platforms.
 Speakers may request dual monitors, high-resolution projection capabilities, or specialized connectivity for industrial devices.